Nemo Zhou: Personal life

 Zhou attended Colonel By Secondary School and was a member of the RA Centre Chess Club.
-Starting in 2017, she pursued a bachelor's degree at the University of Toronto with a double major in economics and statistics, and a minor in mathematics.
+Starting in 2017, she pursued a bachelor's degree at the University of Toronto with a double major in economics and mathematics, and a minor in statistics.
 She went on leave from the university in January 2021 to focus on streaming full-time.

 Zhou competed in pole vaulting in high school and other sports including basketball and badminton.
 She can speak English, Mandarin Chinese, Finnish and French.

-Zhou was nicknamed Nemo by her parents since when she was three years old due to her interest in aquariums, and drawing the name from the 2003 Disney animated film Finding Nemo.
+Zhou was nicknamed Nemo by her parents when she was three years old due to her interest in aquariums, and drawing the name from the 2003 Disney animated film Finding Nemo.
 A high school friend modified it to Nemsko.
 She has stated she prefers using Nemo over her given name.
 She created her online name akaNemsko, where "aka" is short for the standard "also known as".